G-EDM/G-RBLevo/documentation.md

         Number of samples used from the full I2S batch.
 Better use the full batch here.

     # I2S rate kSps
         Speed of the I2S reading.
-Changing this on runtime cna sometimes brick I2S.
+Changing I2S on runtime can sometimes brick I2S.
 Don't change this within the process if the process is important.

     # I2S Buffer Length
         dma_buf_len.
 I2S buffer size.
 The number of readings per I2S batch.

     # I2S Buffer Count
         dma_buf_count.
 Basically the number of parallel batches.
-A higher value will geenrate outdated batches.
+A higher value will generate outdated batches.

     # Averaging Rise
        If there is a rising edge detected the sample is pushed nth times to the sample buffer to speed up the rising of the average.